care0hlyn/care0hlyn.github.io/index.md

 permalink: /
 ---

 These are the only products I've worked on that I can host on a public site.
-I am unable to show all 3 1/2 years of work that have not launched yet.
+I am unable to show work that has not launched yet.
 For vision work, please ask for it separately.

 # Google Cloud Security